Sienci-Labs/Resources/gsender/gs-additional-features.md

 ![](/_images/_gsender/_features/gs_fe_workspace.jpg){.aligncenter .size-medium}

 The video below explains the process in greater detail.
+If you're coming from a more technical background, you'd usually call these 'workspaces' G54, G55, G56, ...
+G59.

 https://youtu.be/jmiaWA5tiVw?t=336